Go East Young Man/Beautiful Pink Eyes

-Rather unconventional for Edmonton at the time, Troyka's experimentation into psychadelic rock first began in the early 1960s when guitarist Rob Edwards and bassist Ron Lukawitski were barely teens and starting The Ortegas.
-A few years later, they added England native guitarist and singer Michael Richards (originally a piano student), and reinvented themselves as The Royal Family, after adding drummer Larry Brown.
+Troyka was arguably Edmonton's first forray into experimentation in the psychadelic rock scene.
+Guitarist Rob Edwards and bassist Ron Lukawitski were barely teens and starting The Ortegas in the early '60s.
+A few years later, they added England native guitarist and singer Michael Richards (originally a piano student), and reinvented themselves as The Royal Family, after adding drummer Larry Hall.

 Deciding their fortunes lay east, they temporarily moved to Montreal, and for the next year or so made waves, playing the Expo 67 Fair and also spending a lot of time in New York.
-They moved back to Edmonton and Edwards took over on drums.
-Now a threesome, and with Lewitski coming up with the clever name 'Roman', they dubbed themselves Troyka (a three-wheeled horse carriage) in honour of their shared Slavic heritage and started playing the prairies.
-They coninued to do live shows while recording their material in Edwards' own studio his father/manager had built, Round Sound.
+They moved back to Edmonton and Michael Richards took over on drums.
+Now a threesome, and with Lukawitski coming up with the clever name 'Rumko', they dubbed themselves Troyka (a three horse carriage) in honour of their shared Slavic heritage and started playing the prairies.
+They coninued to do live shows while recording their material in Richards' home studio his father and band manager had built, Round Sound.

 After landing a deal with Cotillion Records, a division of Atlantic, they released their self-titled album early in 1970.
 Gene Paul (Les Paul's son) engineered the recordings while Shel Kagan (Lou Reed, Velvet Underground) produced it.
 "Natural" was released as a single, but failed to chart.
 Other noteable cuts included the frantic pace of "Rolling Down The Back Road," and the band showcased some versatility with the wistful instrumental "Dear Margaret," complete with Spanish guitar tinges.